Boyroom

 Furnishings and equipments appear animated and untidily rifled through: there's an opened laptop on a desk, signalizing availability.
 There's a punching bag hanging from the ceiling, dangling unsecured above the bed.
 Above a white sofa, there's a graffiti embellishing the wall.
 It reads "HipHop f.t.p.".

 By combing through the room, a huge variety of details can be discovered.
-All things put together, they form a kind of psychological apparatus (>dispositif, according to Foucault) of the absent resident.
+All things put together, they form a kind of psychological apparatus of the absent resident.

 How do we see "the teen"?
 How does the media influence our perspective on teens?
 How do they see themselves?
 In what way and to what extent does the transference of constructed identity influence one's perception of a social role?